dm5tt/MeshtasticNode/README.md

 Combined with a solar panel this device can be placed in remote areas to cover a wide range.

-For power managementa TI BQ24074 is being used which offers pseudo-MPPT and load switching (= battery being deactivated if the sun offers us enough energy to power the device alone).
+For power management a TI BQ24074 is being used which offers pseudo-MPPT and load switching (= battery being deactivated if the sun offers us enough energy to power the device alone).

 ### Box